England in the High Middle Ages: Government

-The Court of Exchequer had become a regular, well-organised tressuary with a sophisticated and elaborate system of financial administration and audit.
-The most important of the procedures introduced by the Crown was the jury.
-The use of the sworn testimony of neighbouring residents was not new at this time but had a long history.
-The king's itinerant judges were often commissioned to investigate all aspects of local administration of interest to the king, the behaviour of sheriffs and grievances of all kinds.
-The "general eyre", as this type of enquiry was called, was an extremely difficult matter, and information on every detail was obtained from a sworn jury of hundreds, who had to answer under oath and under severe penalties any questions put to them by the judges.
-The recognitio or sworn interrogation became the government's regular method of obtaining information on almost any matter.
-In criminal law, the use of juries did not yet go beyond that of a grand jury (which was abolished for almost all purposes in 1933).
-Defendants were not interrogated by juries but still by the old Anglo-Saxon method of ordeal, albeit now in the presence of the royal judges.

 It was not until 1215 that the jury court made its appearance, after the Church had withdrawn its blessing from trial by ordeal.
 It was the royal judges who, apparently without any special instruction from the government, finally came up with the idea that if facts could generally be established by the sworn testimony of twelve lawful men from the neighbourhood, the fact of guilt could also be established in the same way.
 These and other changes introduced under Henry II mark an important stage in the gradual process by which the administration of justice became the sole prerogative of the king and the very origin of the common law.

 Many tensions existed within the system of government.Royal landowning and wealth stretched across England, and placed the king in a privileged position above even the most powerful of the noble elite.
 Successive kings still needed more resources to pay for military campaigns, conduct building programmes, or to reward their followers, and this meant exercising their feudal rights to interfere in the land-holdings of nobles.This was contentious and a frequent issue of complaint, as there was a growing belief that land should be held by hereditary right, not through the favour of the king.